edulinq/quizgen/docs/question-types.md

 ## Question Types

-Below are details on all the QuizGen's supported question types.
+Below are details on all the QuizComp's supported question types.

 The form of the `answers` value will change depending on the question type.
 Question types will often have a "short" answer form for simple/common cases,